codehiking/AspNetCore.Infrastructure.HealthCheck/README.md

 # HTTP Health checking for ASP.NET applications.

-HTTP health checking is a common way to balance load amongs instances of the same HTTP service.
-Instances hosting the service are reponsible of exposing an HTTP route that will generally indicates their respective states through the use of HTTP status.
+HTTP health checking is a common way to balance load amongs instances of the same HTTP service.Instances hosting the service are reponsible of exposing an HTTP route that will generally indicates their respective states through the use of HTTP status.

 - An HTTP 2xx generally means that the service is up and running.
 - An HTTP 5xx is used to indicates that the service is unavailable.